flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 !!! tip "Have the plane correctly stabilized before using this procedure.
 Remember that gears are physically simulated, and are really heavy.
 Bank angle and/or load factor WILL have impacts on the extension time / assymetry / ability to reach downlock position."

 ### Known issues
+- Gear always starts in downlocked state, even when spawning in the air.
+Have to manually raise gear after spawn (check speed below 260kts!!)
 - Gear system can only be used through in game binding events or in-cockpit lever.
 Writing to simvars to control gear is not supported
 - If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse draged
 - Aerodynamic effects are not implemented yet, so gravity extension can have difficulties to lock the gear down, especially if plane is not stabilized during the procedure.